TeddyRandby/qio/README.md

 The distinction here is to encourage the programmer to wrap qio's api with their own app-specific functionality.
 This functionality is then compiled as one translation unit and linked where needed in the larger application.
 ### LINUX
 The linux implementation uses `io_uring`.
-Currently, each queued command still requires a system call to `io_uring_enter` to notify the kernel that an submission entry has been queued.
-TODO:
-- Batch operations which occur near each other in time.
-This can be done by pushing them into a local buffer, and then flushing the whole buffer out at once via `io_uring_enter` in `qio_loop`.
-- Memory usage is dumb.
-Operations are never *reused* or freed.
-(Slots in the internal queue are never reclaimed)
-    - Maybe a linked-list(ish) of indexes in the vector can replace this.
+IO operations are buffered into a thread-safe queue, and `qio_loop` batches requests from this queue to the kernel.
 ### Macos
-A macos implementation with kqueue is planned but not begun.
+The darwin implementation uses `kqueue`.
+IO operations are buffered into a thread-safe queue. `qio_loop` processes the queue.
+Some operations *do not require polling*, such as `open`.
+These operations are performed by `qio_loop` when it comes across them.
+For reads/writes which do require polling, `qio_loop` batches out events to the kernel, and then tries to perform non-blocking reads/writes for the descriptors which received events.
+If these operations fail with E_AGAIN or E_WOULDBLOCK, they are placed onto the queue again to try later.
+#### Note:
+As this implementation requires all IO operations to be non-blocking, `stdio` and the like need to be modified with `fcntl` to include `O_NONBLOCK`.
+This can be taken care of in `qio_init` but isn't done yet.
 ### Windows
 A windows implementation with IO Completion Ports is planned but not begun.
 #### A note on qopen
 Right now, `qopen` and `qopenat` specify `read/write` permissions manually on all files they open.
 This is because I don't want to bother writing up some cross-platform flags nonsense at the moment.
-For now, always opening `r/w` is good enough.
+For now, always opening `r/w` with `create` and `append` on is good enough.
 #### TODO:
-- An actual thread-safe implementation of `v_qd`.
-The current setup is fine for applications queueing from only one thread, but wont scale beyond that.
+The tcp echo-server example is useful for testing, but it would be much better to write a significant test-application which can really push the system.